ElanMedoff/josh-css/rendering logic 1/README.md

 most typography-related properties are inherited! `color`, `font-size`, `text-shadow`

-to force inheritance, you can use the keyword declaration [selector]: inherit
+to force inheritance, you can use the keyword declaration `[property]: inherit`

-# The cascade
+# the cascade

 good way to think of which rules override which